portsip/pbx-user-guide/EN/portsip_pbx_user_guide_v12.4_en.md

 ### 11.10 License

-Without a license, PortSIP PBX could work for up to 3 simultaneous calls.
+Without a license, PortSIP PBX could work for up to 3 simultaneous calls and 10 extension registrations.
 If you require more, you will need to purchase a license.

 Feel free to contact sales@portsip.com to purchase the license.